PL1 3 BQ

-I was a member of the 1st Battalion The Royal Welsh (RWF) for 9 years and reached the rank of Corporal.
-I served in many countries on tours Afghanistan, Falklands, Cyprus, Kenya and India.
-My role in the Army was a section Commander and to lead my men into battle.
-I also completed man grueling courses whilst in the Army SCBC, Reece Commanders course and Cambrian Patrol.
-I was also a Military Coordinator at MPCT Wrexham before I left the Army in 2014.
+Matt joined the Army at the age of 17 and was a member of the 1st Battalion The Royal Welsh (RWF) for 9 years and reached the rank of Corporal.
+He served in many countries on tours Afghanistan, Falklands, Cyprus, Kenya, and India.
+His role in the Army was a section Commander, leading his men into battle, and he further completed many gruelling courses whilst in the Army SCBC, Reece Commanders course and Cambrian Patrol.
+IMatt considers himself lucky enough to also be a Military Co-Ordinator at MPCT Wrexham before he left the Army in 2014.

-I served in the Army for 25 and left as a WO2 in the Infantry (2PWRR).
-I really enjoyed my time in the forces and served in a variety of theatres to include, Northern Ireland, Bosnia, Iraq, and Afghanistan.
+Steve served in the Army for 25 years and left as a WO2 in the Infantry (2PWRR).
+He really enjoyed his time in the forces and served in a variety of theatres to include Northern Ireland, Bosnia, Iraq, and Afghanistan.

-During this time I also was posted to train recruits at the Army Foundation College based at Harrogate for 2 years which was my favourite posting of my career.
-Also I was posted as a Fire Support Group Instructor based in Warminster teaching various ranks from Lance Corporals to Captains on the Tactics, Techniques and Procedures currently used.
+During his time in active duty, Steve was posted to train recruits at the Army Foundation College based at Harrogate for 2 years which was his favourite posting of his career.
+Also, he was posted as a Fire Support Group Instructor based in Warminster teaching various ranks from Lance Corporals to Captains on the Tactics, Techniques and Procedures currently used.

-The highlight of my career was serving with the SBS in Afghanistan for 6 months as their RQMS in which I was responsible for their re-supplies by either air or land far further forward than that of conventional forces.
-This was a good insight to their role and how different to how they operate than the normal line Army.
+The highlight of Steve's career was serving with the SBS in Afghanistan for 6 months as their RQMS in which he was responsible for their re-supplies by either air or land further forward than that of conventional forces.
+This was a good insight to their role and how different they operate to the Army.

-After I left the Army I was a Maritime Security Team Leader for Ambrey Risk in which we were responsible for high valued commercial ships transiting through the Piracy High Risk Area.
-This was a demanding job but an enjoyable one. however this also meant time away again from my wife and after a year and half left this for a more stable home life.
+After Steve left the Army, he was a Maritime Security Team Leader for Ambrey Risk in which he was responsible for high valued commercial ships transiting through the Piracy High Risk Area.
+This was a demanding job but an enjoyable one.
+However, this also meant time away again from his wife and after a year and half left this for a more stable home life.

-I enjoy all types of fitness and although now 44 still love teaching and seeing the learner achieve success.
-This job I feel allows me to give something back to those who wish to join the forces and allows them to prepare probably which when I joined was not available.
+Steve joined MPCT Gloucester in 2015 as Lead Training Instructor.
+Recently promoted to Centre Manager at Plymouth, Steve enjoys all types of fitness and love teaching and seeing the learner achieve success.
+Working for MPCT allows Steve to give something back to those who wish to join the forces and allows individuals to prepare properly to achieve their success.